Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 Registers are partitioned by a calling convention to manage their values across function calls:

 * Caller-Save (Scratch) Registers: These registers are not guaranteed to be preserved across a function call.
 If the caller needs the value in a caller-save register after the function returns, the caller is responsible for saving it to memory before the call and restoring it after.
+	- regiesters caller saves that it doesnt want callee to modify
 * Callee-Save (Non-scratch) Registers: The value of these registers must be preserved by the called function.
 If the callee wants to use a callee-save register, it is responsible for saving its original value upon entry and restoring it just before returning to the caller.

-10.1(m) Fields of a General Activation Record
+	- Registers it saves that the callee assumes the caller doesnt want it to modify 10.1(m) Fields of a General Activation Record

 A general-purpose activation record typically contains the following fields: